jacksonxu3/JacksonXu3/README.md

 ### 👋 Hey there and welcome to my Github!
 [LinkedIn](https://www.linkedin.com/in/jackson-xu-7aa35824a/)

-Feel free to checkout any of my repositories.
+Feel free to check out any of my repositories.
-Unfortunately, some project code has to be kept in private repositories, but here are some video demonstrations:
+Unfortunately, some of my project code has to be kept private, but here are some video demonstrations:
 [Build Your Own World](https://www.youtube.com/watch?v=zo3LWigAq5w)
 [N-Gram and Wordnet](https://www.youtube.com/watch?v=MG4Li9JN7Cw)
 [Maze](https://www.youtube.com/watch?v=u3rqaOdaw9I)